Outer hull progress: January 2017 build update

 Patternmakers Eddie and Shaun

 The key focus for us for some considerable time now has been the outer hull structure.
 Much of the activity has been conducted behind closed doors, with no photos released, as there are aspects of the task that are as-yet confidential.
 However, we want to offer a glimpse into some of the work involved, so to that end we've released several images exclusively to this website.
 What is shown here is the pattern – otherwise known as the 'buck' or 'plug' – for a major portion of the outer hull structure.
 The shape of the bottom and sides of the boat can be clearly made out.

-When composite materials are to be used in construction, as they will in this case, either a pattern or a mould – or in some cases both – must be made, to serve as a foundation upon which the materials can be ‘laid-up’ in the desired shape.
+When composite materials are to be used in construction, as they will in this case, either a pattern or a mould must be made – in some cases, both – to provide a foundation upon which the materials can be ‘laid-up’ in the desired shape.
 In this case, it's the shape of the underside and flanks of the boat, extending from the tip of the bow to a point some 30 feet aft.
 This region of the boat is delineated by the red line in the CAD image at the foot of this page, which also shows the positions of the main-hull spaceframe, the Rolls-Royce Spey engine, the air-intake module, the main sponson-arm and the foredeck.

 Our top-of-page photo was taken when the pattern was still being built, back in August.
 Made entirely by hand, timber has been used throughout.
 With all of the longitudinal stringers in place and the exterior fully-skinned, the weight of the completed pattern on its integral base is estimated at one tonne.